 Nearly all the duffels with backpack straps were reasonably comfortable to carry, and because all of our reviews find this such a valuable feature, it was a design focus during our model selection process.
 A couple of standouts were The North Face Base Camp and the Patagonia Black Hole, which were exceptionally comfortable and even still reasonable.
 When we say reasonable, we mean the blood circulation to your arms wouldn't be cut off, something that was the case with many models with poorly designed shoulder straps (even when worn for short durations when loaded with 50+ pounds).

 The other model that sported easy-to-remove shoulder straps was the Helly Hansen 2.
-On both their 50 and 90 liter models, they use a slick design, which is most commonly found on haul bags.
+On both their 50 and 90 liter models, they use a slick design, which is most commonly found on rock climbing haul bags.

 The shoulder straps un-clip from one end and easily tuck away in a pocket just below the end of the bag, similar to some river bags or a haul bag.

-With that said, the Alpaca, Long Hauler, and Helly Hansen 2 all have above average shoulder straps.
+The Alpaca, Long Hauler, and Helly Hansen 2 all have above average shoulder straps.
 All the models we tested either have separate briefcase style straps or their shoulder straps are designed to be shortened and used for this purpose.